kristinehjem/GardenGuard/README.md

 ## Information <a name="Information"></a>
 This repository is made by Ingrid Frøyland Gomo, Kristine Hjemgård, Sven Herman Holmsen, Sondre Westby Liestøl, Elen Katrine Paulsen and Beate Maria Kanutte Simonsen.
-The project is a result of the course TDT4240 Software Architecture with a goal to create a game.
+The project is a result of the course TDT4240 Software Architecture, and the goal was to create a multiplayer game.
 Our game is called __Garden Guard__, which is inspired by a game similar to hide-and-seek.

 ## How to run program <a name="Howto"></a>